denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 * an \<xxx\>-B-ratings.txt file, which contains the corresponding B-ratings;

 * an \<xxx\>-FPGXnoU-ratings.txt file, which contains the corresponding FGPX ratings with rules for uniqueness disabled.
-(FPGX is a slightly faster version of SER, with some problems of isomorphism-dependency corrected and with rules for uniqueness de-activated.)
+(FPGX is a slightly faster version of SER, with some problems of isomorphism-dependency corrected and with rules for uniqueness de-activated.
+It is now included in the PROGRAMS folder, where more details about it can be found in the local README.md file.)
 * an \<xxx\>-SER.txt file, which contains the corresponding SER ratings.<br><br>